PlaxXOnline/mcbroken_app/README.md

 > Why did you undertake it?
 > You don't have to answer all the questions -- just the ones relevant to your project.

+Haven't you ever driven to a McDonalds on a hot summer day with a craving for ice cream?
+Or a McFlurry?

+Yes?

+Then one or the other of these trips was probably completely wasted because the ice cream machine was broken, right?

+With this app, that's guaranteed not to happen again.
+With the brilliant idea of [Rashiq](https://github.com/rashiq) to develop an API that programmatically checks if the ice machine of McDonalds is working, all these unnecessary empty trips are passeé.
+Rashiq only had a website available at the time of development, so I thought I'd give this project a cross platform app.

 <details>
 <summary>Screenshots</summary>
 <br>